joaovicmendes/joaovicmendes.xyz/content/about.md

 During my professional career I've dabbled in a variety of languages and technologies.
 Most of my work has been in the Android operating system (using Java and Kotlin) and back-end development (Java, Kotlin, TypeScript, C++).

-I have *touched* front-end code (JS, React) and worked a bit with data analysis (Python, Colab) and creating some complex metrics queries (SQL, some custom Google frameworks).
+I have *touched* front-end code (JS, React) and worked a bit with data analysis (Python, Colab).
+I've also created some metrics dashboards (SQL, some custom Google frameworks).

 ### Contact
 - [joao@oaoj.xyz](mailto:joao@oaoj.xyz)